 Gradual reshaping leads to more predictable and stable results.

-Structured Professional Repair Workflow
+Structured Professional Repair Workflow with Ausbeulstation

 High-quality dent restoration begins with assessment.
 Technicians evaluate dent depth, material composition, reinforcement proximity, and paint condition.
 Reflection lighting is often used to detect subtle distortions.